Skip to content

 About the Gallery

 The gallery programme began in 1984 in a Victorian terraced house in London’s East End.
 Initially named Interim Art, the gallery changed its name to Maureen Paley in 2004 as a celebration of its 20th anniversary.
-Since September 1999 the gallery has been situated in Bethnal Green, and in September 2020 relocated to Three Colts Lane.
-In July 2017 Maureen Paley opened a second space in Hove called Morena di Luna.
-In October 2020 a third space was opened in Shoreditch, London called Studio M. From its inception, the gallery’s aim has remained consistent: to promote great and innovative artists in all media.
+Since September 1999 the gallery has been situated in industrial spaces in Bethnal Green.
+In July 2017 Maureen Paley opened a second space Morena di Luna in Hove.
+In October 2020 a third space, Studio M was opened in the Rochelle School in Shoreditch.
+From its inception, the gallery’s aim has remained consistent: to promote great and innovative artists in all media.